AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-autoscale-common-metrics.md

 "metricResourceUri": "/subscriptions/s1/resourceGroups/rg1/providers/Microsoft.ServiceBus/namespaces/mySB/queues/myqueue"
 ```

+>[!NOTE]
->[AZURE.NOTE] For Service Bus, the resource group concept does not exist but Azure Resource Manager creates a default resource group per region.
+> For Service Bus, the resource group concept does not exist but Azure Resource Manager creates a default resource group per region.
 The resource group is usually in the 'Default-ServiceBus-[region]' format.
 For example, 'Default-ServiceBus-chinaeast', 'Default-ServiceBus-chinanorth' etc.